 Between encounters, you can decide which way to steer your train, allowing you to take the path with the best bonuses for your strategy.
 You can also upgrade and duplicate your cards in search of a killer combo.
 There’s even a fast paced, real time competitive multiplayer if you’re up to the challenge.

 This free PC game is the ultimate CCG game for Sapkowski devotees, boasting many more spells, units, and special abilities than in Geralt’s third adventure.
 As a result, it’s going to take much more time to master as you take on friends in Gwent’s best-of-three rounds or get competitive in ranked or casual matches.
-You can never expect Gwent to boast the complexity of card games like Magic, but there’s still a lot of depth here.
+You can never expect Gwent to boast the complexity of other card games, but there’s still a lot of depth here.

 The cream of the crop, the top of the stack, and one of the friendliest free to play card games out there.
 This best card games list probably would not exist without Hearthstone as it jump-started the genre’s popularity after a few years of passive popularity and quickly became one of the most played games in the world.